12 Things We Know (So Far) About Baby Yoda, the Breakout Star of The Mandalorian

-From the moment he appeared onscreen in the premiere episode of the new Disney+ series The Mandalorian on November 12, the creature referred to as Baby Yoda has become an internet sensation not seen since the likes of the IKEA monkey.
-The Rock has displayed his affection for the cooing green infant on Instagram; a man purportedly got a tattoo of Baby Yoda holding a White Claw seltzer and insists it’s permanent; and a Change.org petition is underway demanding a Baby Yoda emoji.
+From the moment he appeared onscreen in the premiere episode of the new Disney+ series The Mandalorian on November 12, 2019, the creature referred to as Baby Yoda (his real name is Grogu) has become an internet sensation not seen since the likes of the IKEA monkey.

 That Baby Yoda has gripped the imagination of the country is no small feat, as precious little has been revealed about his origins other than that he appears to be a member of the same unnamed species as Jedi Master Yoda, which has traditionally been shrouded in secrecy.
-More will be revealed as The Mandalorian continues its weekly run through December 27.
-In the meantime, here’s what we know so far about the alarmingly adorable creature canonically known as “The Child.”
+More will be revealed as The Mandalorian continues, with a third season expected later in 2021.
+In the meantime, here’s what we know so far both on and off-screen about the alarmingly adorable creature sometimes known as “The Child."

-(Enjoy but beware of spoilers, as this piece discusses events depicted through episode 7 released December 18.)
+(Enjoy but beware of spoilers, as this piece discusses events depicted throughout the first and second seasons of the series.)

 1. Baby Yoda is 50 years old, but he still seems a bit behind developmentally.

 Owing to the long lifespan of Yoda’s species—Yoda himself lived to be roughly 900 years old before expiring in 1983’s Return of the Jedi, set five years prior to the events of the Disney+ series—it makes sense that the “baby” in the show is the human equivalent of someone about to subscribe to AARP: The Magazine.
 We learn Baby Yoda is about 50 in the first episode, where Mando is told he’s being tasked with finding a target that age.
 It’s a clever bit of misdirection that sets up the climactic reveal that the bounty hunter is after an infant.